Did You Failure to Perform Community Service, Pay Restitution or Comply With Some Other Condition of the Court?

 A bench warrant can be issued for non-compliance with a condition imposed by the court at the time of a guilty plea, trial, sentence, or even as a prerequisite to a dismissal.
 Failure to comply often arises in the following contexts:

 - Anger Management.
-Courts can impose a requirement that an individual complete a program of Anger Management as a condition of a sentence (e.g. non-incarceration) or even a dismissal.
+Courts can impose a requirement that an individual complete an Anger Management program as a condition of a sentence (e.g. non-incarceration) or even a dismissal.
 This condition is often encountered, for example, in the context of domestic violence cases.
 When a defendant fails to complete Anger Management notwithstanding its inclusion as a condition imposed by the court, a warrant for non-compliance (i.e. contempt) can be issued.